vzaidman/pure-stateless/README.md

 ## Motivation
 Eliminating stateless pure components creation code may be useful where it might change many times and we want this code to only run once.

-//TODO: an example is needed.
+`//TODO: create an example of when this is needed.`

 ## Testing
 `cd test-project`

 `yarn install`

 `yarn start`